-As such, being discriminatory in nature and generally unproductive to the interests of all parties involved, Title VII should apply.
+As such, being discriminatory in nature, unsubstantiated in practice, and generally unproductive to the interests of all parties involved, Title VII should apply.

-This legislation is currently being pursued in the Commonwealth of Pennsylvania, but is 50-state viable.
-Contact Mitch Turck with any questions about implementing PORT in your state.
+This legislation is currently being pursued in the Commonwealth of Pennsylvania, but its core premise is viable across state and federal levels.
+Contact Mitch Turck with questions or ideas about implementing PORT in your state.